 A work portfolio can provide examples of your creativity, problem-solving abilities, and work philosophy to potential employers.
 By clearly demonstrating what they can expect from your work if you’re hired, portfolios act as a strong complement to resumé, particularly in fields like instructional design.
-In the eLearning and design industry, your ability to create engaging, effective learning materials will be essential throughout your career, and there’s no better way to demonstrate your skills than through previous experience.
+In the learning design industry, your ability to create engaging, effective learning materials will be essential throughout your career, and there’s no better way to demonstrate your skills than through previous experience.

 Gaining experience in instructional design, and using that experience to create finished products, can help you fill your portfolio with impressive examples of your work.
 The following four ways to get instructional design experience will help you expand your abilities and your sample projects, helping you become a competitive job applicant and land a job in instructional design.